G-Force: Guardians of Space: Cartoon Network run (1995–1997; 2000; 2004)

-During the early 1990's, Cartoon Network, another of Ted Turner's networks, was in need of newer programming.
+During the early 1990s, Cartoon Network, another of Ted Turner's networks, was in need of newer programming.
 Coupled with the runaway success of Mighty Morphin Power Rangers around the same time, this provided an opportunity for G-Force to make its proper U.S. debut as Turner Program Services still held syndication rights to the series.
-G-Force premiered on Cartoon Network on January 2, 1995 alongside James Bond Jr as the newest additions to the channel's Super Adventures programming block.
+G-Force premiered on Cartoon Network on January 2, 1995 alongside James Bond Jr. as the newest additions to the channel's Super Adventures programming block.
 All 85 episodes of the series were finally aired on weekday and weekend rotation.G-Force was the first anime to air on Cartoon Network, followed later that month by Robot Carnival, Vampire Hunter D, Twilight of the Cockroaches (January 29, 1995).
 Along with Speed Racer (February 1996), these early entries paved the way for Cartoon Network's Toonami (March 1997) which popularized anime on the channel.

-The show performed modestly, but it most notably faced backlash from returning fans of the previous adaptation, Battle of the Planets.
-The recycling of the same team name and episode content confused older fans who were unaware that a newer English translation of Gatchaman had been produced after Battle of the Planets mid-1980s hiatus.

 By early 1996, Cartoon Network shifted G-Force to late night and weekend airings, where it lingered until it re-ran its last episode on Saturday, July 12, 1997.
 The following weekend, the show (then airing during the last remnant of the network's Super Adventures block) was canceled to make way for a Saturday evening edition of Toonami.

 G-Force made brief re-appearances in 2000 (on Cartoon Network's late-night "Toonami Midnight Run" block) and again in 2004 (on ADV's "The Anime Network"), never airing more than a handful of episodes after its 1995-1997 Cartoon Network run.

 During its short stint on the weekend "Toonami Midnight Run" block in early 2000, G-Force was featured in a number of on-air promotions for Cartoon Network's Toonami, which continued to air even after the show was canceled from the block.